If we haven’t met before – hi, and welcome to our organic farm!

 We enable young farmers to be able to grow organic food by giving them access to lease parts of our farm through the Harcourt Organic Farming Coop (HOFC).

 It’s super satisfying.
-The members of HOFC grow a significant amount of organic dairy, vegies, and fruit.
-Nearly all of it goes directly to feeding families in our local area.
+The members of HOFC grow a significant amount of organic dairy, bushfoods, fruit trees, and fruit.
+Most of it contributes directly to feeding families in our local area.

-We want to be able to empower people to grow their own food no matter where they live!
+We want to empower people to grow their own food no matter where they live!

 That’s where technology comes in.